Welcome to TransPan

 5. Funding

-In compliance with the Annotated rules the maximum amount that can be reimbursed is up to 4,000 €.
-However, under this call the maximum amount that may be granted to each applicant will be evaluated before approval by the TRANSPAN Core Group and on the basis of the reasons provided during the submission of the application.
+In compliance with the Annotated rules the maximum amount that can be reimbursed is 4,000€.
+However, under this call the maximum amount that may be granted to each applicant will be evaluated before approval by the TRANSPAN Core Group.
 If the requested budget is not approved, the proponent may be asked to submit a new application with a reduced budget.

 STSM grantees should make their own arrangements for all provisions related to personal security, health, taxation, social security and pension matters.

 The Grant Holder Institution pays grants after the completion of the activity and approval of all required report/documentation.
 However, STSMs grantees may request up to 50% pre-payment of the approved grant.
 This amount is subject to availability of funds and approval by the Grant Holder Institution.
-The request of pre-payment shall be submitted to the Grant Awarding Coordinator and the Grant Holder Manager.
+The request of pre-payment shall be submitted to the Grant

-To be considered concluded, an STSM will require, in addition to the mandatory documentation imposed by the COST rules (section A2-2.3), a letter signed by the host manager to be sent within one week of the end date set for the grant.
+To be considered concluded, an STSM will require, in addition to the mandatory documentation imposed by the COST rules (section A2-2.3), a letter signed by the host scientist to be sent within one week of the end date set for the grant.

 6. Application procedure

 The application procedure is legally bound to the Rules for COST Actions.
-Eligible STSM applicants must submit their STSM applications online by logging into e-COST (https://e-services.cost.eu) and go to “Grant applications and click on “Apply for a grant”.
+Eligible STSM applicants must submit their STSM applications online by logging into e-COST (https://e-services.cost.eu) and go to “Grant applications” and click on “Apply for a grant”.

 The applicant can select “Continue” on the “Short-Term Scientific Mission grant” section.